 - The glaring omissions.
 What about kids?
 They’re rarely in the equation.
 Bad luck?
-Not usually.
+Not usually included.
 It’s good luck that makes young FIRE starters.
 Average Joes and Janes?
 Hardly…

-I’m not an evil fireman, quenching people’s FIRE starting with glee.
-I do think it’s a good idea.
-But it’s typically realized in a myopic manner.
+I’m not an evil fireman, quenching people’s FIRE with glee.
+I think FIRE is a great idea.
+But it’s typically realized and described in a myopic manner.

 Last week, my friend Christian said, “I like your philosophies, Jesse, but I’m also interested to know what actions I should take.”
 Fair play, Christian!
 Let me try.

-If this FIRE starter has you interested, then pursue it!
-Just set realistic expectations.
+If this article has you interested in FIRE, then pursue it!
+But set realistic expectations.
 In my opinion, you should think about FIRE as follows:

 - The tradition that you should retire at 67 (or 65, or 62) is not set in stone.
 It’s very reasonable to plan a retirement earlier than that.
 55?
 50?
 Even earlier?
 Check out a FIRE calculator and pencil out what your future FIRE could look like.

 - Saving money is good.
 Saving more is better.
 Plan for the future, think long-term.
-Whether you FIRE or not, this advice applies.
+Whether you FIRE or not, this is good advice.